 Are You A Candidate For Implants?

 If you are considering implants, an initial consultation will be done.
 At that time, a thorough examination and review of your medical and dental history along with appropiate x-rays and CT scans will be done to determine whether you are a candidate for dental implants.
 There are a few medical and dental conditions that can prevent dental implant placement, but the vast majority of people are able to safely undergo dental implant restoration.

 What Type Of Anesthesia Is Used?

 At Oral Facial Surgery, P.A., we offer a full spectrum of anesthetic choices to make dental implant procedures as easy and comfortable as possible.
-Drs.
-Hughes and Bays have the training, licence, and experience to provide local anesthesia, nitrous oxide (laughing gas) sedation, or intravenous anesthesia.
+Dr. Hughes has the training, licence, and experience to provide local anesthesia, nitrous oxide (laughing gas) sedation, or intravenous anesthesia.

 Do Implants Need Special Care?

 Once the implants are in place, they should serve you well for many years if you take care of them and keep your mouth healthy.
 This means taking the time for good oral hygiene (brushing and flossing) and keeping regular appointments with your family dentist and dental specialists.